 Thankfully, there’s plenty of free parking at Maroubra Beach.
 But parking directly opposite the beach on Maroubra Parade has a four hour limit.
 So we recommend parking on Bernie Kelly Drive near the South Maroubra Surf Life Saving Club.
 It’s free and unlimited.
 Weirdly enough, Google Maps doesn’t recognise the street name, but it’s right by Arthur Byrne Reserve.
 This is where you’ll park to do the Malabar Headland Walk and the Maroubra/Malabar to La Perouse Walk.

 In terms of parking for the La Perouse Circuit Walk, we recommend parking at the car park at Cann Park or the car park located at the trailhead of the Henry Head Walking Track.

 Of course, you’ll need your own set of wheels to get to these car parks in the first place.
-If you don’t have a car, use RentalCars.com to hire one.
-It’s a fantastic search engine for finding the cheapest car hire.
-It’s what we use to hire cars in Australia.
+If you don’t have a car, we recommend hiring one.

 Getting Back to Maroubra From La Perouse